 Wow!
 Today we learned about so many new things and drank a lot of tea to go through them.
-I hope you enjoyed reading the content and like my personal style of youthful writing.
+I hope you enjoyed reading the content and this extensive “Dress Shoes Guide“!.
 If you do, I would be delighted to see your comments.
-You can also subscribe by using the form in the right so you do not miss any new content.
+You can also subscribe and get a FREE Guide on “Building your Minimalist Wardrobe“.

-• Black is the most formal colour, followed by dark brown and lighter shades.
+- Black is the most formal colour, followed by dark brown and lighter shades.
+The same for burgundy.

 Thank you for reading,